JackieLee23/HPML-Final-Project/README.md

      alt="pruning_weight_distribution"
      width="400"/>

 Using the iterative pruning + retraining method, we can compress the model by 99%, while still retaining 95% accuracy.
 This is unexpected !
-A recommendation going forward to be to characterize the speedup of the resulting model using hardware that can take advantage of sparsity (since we used unstructured pruning).
+A recommendation going forward would to be to characterize the speedup of the resulting model using hardware that can take advantage of sparsity (since we used unstructured pruning).

 ### quantization main results
 | Method | File Size (MB) | Compression (×) | Error | Error Increase (%) | Mean Diff | Max Diff |